practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 the right example, even a few dozen lines of code can teach you a tremendous amount of useful things about a language that you've never worked with before.
-If you are new to Clojure programming, you'll be able to follow along and experience the same benefits that I did, but if you already know the language, you can use this as an exercise in developing a beginner's mindset.
+If you are new to Clojure programming, you'll be able to follow along and experience the same benefits that I did; if you already know the language, you can use this as an exercise in developing a beginner's mindset.
 In either case, I think you'll be surprised at how much we can extract from such a small chunk of code.